Virome-Collaboration-Group/virome-DIY/README.md

 ### Introduction
 VIROME Do It Yourself Analysis Pipeline

 Analysis of viral shotgun metagenomic data can be especially challenging due to the relative under-representation of viral genetic diversity in sequence databases.
 The Viral Information Resource for Metagenome Exploration (VIROME - http://virome.dbi.udel.edu) is a bioinformatics analysis pipeline and web-visualization environment that has been designed to maximize the utility of viral metagenomes by providing functional, taxonomic, and environmental context for metagenomic ORF sequences.
 To provide the high-level of sensitivity that this analysis pipeline requires, has traditionally required it to be run on large high performance compute clusters resulting in a lengthy analysis queue.

 VIROME-DIY is a docker-based version of the VIROME analysis pipeline that allows users to bypass the virome analysis queue and run the analysis on their own.
-Recent advances in our analysis pipeline, including the development of RUBBLE (Restricted clUster BLAST-Based PipeLinE), have greatly reduced the computational requirements for our pipeline allowing the VIROME-DIY pipeline to run on a single server or powerful desktop computer.
+Recent advances in our analysis pipeline, including the development of [RUBBLE](https://github.com/dnasko/rubble) (Restricted clUster BLAST-Based PipeLinE), have greatly reduced the computational requirements for our pipeline allowing the VIROME-DIY pipeline to run on a single server or powerful desktop computer.
 Once completed the results can be uploaded to the VIROME submission portal allowing users to explore, compare, and bin their results using our web-based visualization environment.

-VIROME-DIY pipeline has been tested on a Linux computer server with 24 cpus, 128GB memory.
-However, the pipeline has been designed to run on modest desktop or laptop with at least 8GB of free memory and at least 200GB of storage space [mention of subject_db size alone?]
+The VIROME-DIY pipeline has been tested on a Linux server with 24 CPUs and 128 GB memory.
+However, the pipeline has been designed to run on a medium-sized Linux server, but is capable of running on a well equipped desktop or laptop with (e.g. at least 8GB of free memory and at least 200GB of storage space).

 ### Version